Rowan-Strang/Add-to-Calendar/README.md

 - Attaches the screenshot directly to the calendar event so you'll always have a record of the original event
 - Timezone support — events are created with accurate time zone information
 - Contextual menus — when run from the Shortcuts app directly, you're presented with a device-specific menu where you can upload screenshots, open the camera, report bugs, or navigate elsewhere before continuing
-- Smart and easy updating — once an event is added to your calendar, the shortcut checks RoutineHub for updates.
-If a newer version is available, you’ll be prompted to download it.
-Your API key is copied to your clipboard with a short expiry, and the updated shortcut link is opened automatically — making upgrades fast and effortless
+- Smart and easy updating — once an event is added to your calendar, the shortcut checks GitHub for updates.

 > ⚠️ The screenshot is shared with ChatGPT.
 Please ensure you’re comfortable with its contents before running the shortcut.